 An Oyster card or a one-day travelcard makes all buses (and tubes and London trains) a hop on/hop off service.

-This has been my favorite cheap sightseeing route for a long time.
+This is a great, cheap sightseeing route.
 You want to try and get an upstairs front row seat for the best views and, if possible, sit on the right-hand side for this route.

 The Bank of England is the second oldest central bank in the world (established 1694).
 The building's architect was Sir John Soane and the site is spread over three acres.
 The bank's nickname is the 'Old Lady of Threadneedle Street' because of a 1797 cartoon showing the Prime Minister (William Pitt the Younger) trying to woo the Bank which was shown as an older woman wearing a dress made of banknotes.